ArnaudMarcille/EmptyLineExtension/README.md

 ## Getting Started

 The extension is available [the marketplace](https://marketplace.visualstudio.com/items?itemName=Mybiblipi.EmptyLineExtention) or directly in Visual studio in Tool => Extension and Update

-Une fois l'extension installée, une option "Remove empty lines" est disponible lors du clic droit dans un fichier.
+Once the extension is installed, a "Remove empty lines" option is available when right clicking in a file.

 ![Image](https://i.goopics.net/3qgW8.png)